Tejas-Ladhani/LaughShare/README.md

 ## Why to use App ? <img height="40" src="https://github.com/Tejas-Ladhani/README_IMGS/blob/main/confusedGIF.gif">
 <p>
   <ul>
-    <li>What I feel is, the recommendation system on different social media apps is making us biased ,as it shows only what we like OR we only like what we see 💫.
-It is dividing our society in different groups, which is probably a not good for all of us.</li>
+    <li>•	What I feel is, the recommendation system on different social media apps is making us biased, as it shows only what we like.
+It is dividing our society in different groups, which is probably not good for all of us.</li>
-    <li>Many of us are using social media apps just for memes , so why not to create one, without authentication process. </li>
+    <li>Many of us are using social media apps just for memes, so why not to create one, without authentication process. </li>
   </ul>
 </p>